HariSekhon/Nagios-Plugin-Kafka/README.md

 #### Compile Yourself

 Builds with any one of Maven, Gradle or SBT.

+A self-contained jar file with all dependencies will be created and symlinked from the top level.

-The Maven and Gradle builds are best as they will auto-download their own build systems of the correct compatible version for you without you having to pre-install them.
+The Maven and Gradle builds are best as they will be automatically downloaded and run with no prior dependencies other than Java and ```make``` to kick it off.

-The default build will trigger a Gradle build which requires no pre-installed dependencies other than Java.
-This is preferred because of the self-bootstrap but the Gradle mechanism additionally has an embedded checksum for security:
+The default ```make``` build will trigger a Gradle build which has an embedded checksum for security:
 ```
 make
 ```